econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 As the literature has demonstrated, and as we will confirm below using data from SCF's from 1995 to 2022, the path of the median wealth ratio after retirement does not look anything like what that model predicts.

 Of course, the model can make no sense at all of the behavior of the very rich.
-Bill Gates, for example, has chosen to allocate a large portion of his lifetime wealth to the Bill and Melinda Gates foundation rather than spending it on himself; and even with the relative pittance that remains to him (\$153 billion, according to [Business Insider](https://www.businessinsider.com/how-bill-gates-spends-fortune)) he would need to spend about \$22 million per day to *avoid getting richer*.[^billgatesspend]
+Bill Gates, for example, has chosen to allocate a large portion of his lifetime wealth to the Bill and Melinda Gates foundation rather than spending it on himself; and even with the relative pittance that remains to him (\$153 billion, per [Business Insider](https://www.businessinsider.com/how-bill-gates-spends-fortune)) he would need to spend about \$22 million per day to *avoid getting richer*.[^billgatesspend]
-(In fact, he has pledged to give away nearly all of his wealth before he dies).
+In fact, he has pledged to give away nearly all of his wealth before he dies.

 [^billgatesspend]: As of 2024-05-15, the Fed Funds rate is 5.3 percent at an annual rate.
 \$153b $\times$ 0.053/365 days $\approx$ \$22 million.